-1. Industrialisation and Economic Diversification:

-- Boost investment in greenfield and brownfield industrial sectors, leading to a more diversified, competitive economy. - Increase export value and market share, especially in processed critical minerals and other highgrowth sectors.

-2. Job Creation and Youth Employment:

-- Create new jobs across various industrial sectors, with a strong focus on youth, women, and historically disadvantaged groups. - Enhance skills development and employability, training at least 500,000 unemployed people in highdemand sectors.

-3. Inclusive Growth and Transformation:

-- Ensure equitable access to economic opportunities with industrial funding directed to businesses owned by women, youth, and people with disabilities. - Promote employee ownership schemes, empowering workers with shares in companies, increasing wealth creation at the grassroots level.

-4. Affordable Healthcare and Social Wellbeing:

-- Promote social inclusion by ensuring economic empowerment programs benefit marginalized groups, reducing income inequality and improving quality of life.
+- 1. Industrialisation and Economic Diversification: - Boost investment in greenfield and brownfield industrial sectors, leading to a more diversified, competitive economy. - Increase export value and market share, especially in processed critical minerals and other highgrowth sectors. - 2.
+Job Creation and Youth Employment: - Create 1 million new jobs across various industrial sectors, with a strong focus on youth, women, and historically disadvantaged groups. - Enhance skills development and employability, training at least 500,000 unemployed youth in highdemand sectors. - 3.
+Inclusive Growth and Transformation: - Ensure equitable access to economic opportunities, with 30% of industrial funding directed to businesses owned by women, youth, and people with disabilities. - Promote employee ownership schemes, empowering workers with shares in companies, increasing wealth creation at the grassroots level. - 4.
+Affordable Healthcare and Social Wellbeing: - Promote social inclusion by ensuring economic empowerment programs benefit marginalized groups, reducing income inequality and improving quality of life. - Improve access to affordable healthcare, ensuring that 80% of South Africans have access to quality health services through public and private sector collaborations.